KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 <img src="../fig/rstudio_dataframeview.png" alt="rstudio data frame view" style="width: 1000px;"/>

-Before we start looking at the *content* of the data we just loaded, let's pause for a moment to consider *how* the `read_csv()` function interpreted the data in the CSV file.
+Before we start looking at the *content* of the data we just loaded, let's pause for a moment to consider *how* the `readr::read_csv()` function interpreted the data in the CSV file.
-If you just give the `read_csv()` function a file name (without any extra arguments) then it will helpfully do its best to guess what kind of data is contained in each column.
+If you just give the `readr::read_csv()` function a file name (without any extra arguments) then it will helpfully do its best to guess what kind of data is contained in each column.
-The  `read_csv()` function will also print out a helpful message explaining what its guesses were.
+The  `readr::read_csv()` function will also print out a helpful message explaining what its guesses were.

 ~~~
 Parsed with column specification: